Instrument Building at AMC

 Beginners Welcome

 No previous woodworking or ʻukulele playing experience is required.
-“Our builders have ranged from age 12 to Auntie Irene of Lanaʻi City who built her first instrument at age 92!” says Dennis.
+“Our builders have ranged from age 12 to Auntie Irene of Lānaʻi City who built her first instrument at age 92!” says Dennis.
 “I am happy to say that every one who has taken the Class has completed an instrument they can be proud of.”

 This is a great way to learn about how instruments are put together and have a great week with your fellow builders and campers — all while in the beautiful surrounds of the Hawaiian islands.
-Everything is provided except the finish, including a nice gig bag to take your ʻukulele home in.
+Everything is provided except the finish, including a nice gig bag or case to take your ʻukulele home in.

 “Absolutely no woodworking experience is required, just a lot of gluing and sanding,” says Dennis.
-“I am looking forward to seeing everyone in April.
+“I am looking forward to seeing everyone in March.
 Aloha, Dennis Lake.”